AREAS OF ASSESSMENT

 FITNESS

 You are expected to have a good base of cardio-vascular fitness as well as speed endurance.
 Do not under estimate the importance of this aspect of your preparation, where you are unfit, it will impact on the other areas of assessment as you will not be able to sustain the effort required over a longer period.
-The trial will also include some speed tests, some examples of which are shown below, so you should ensure you are familiar with these.
+The trial will also include some speed tests, an example of which is shown below, so you should ensure you are familiar with this one.
+Others will be in the form of shuttle runs.

 STAR RUN - From a standing start, candidates follow the route indicated, exchanging the tennis ball in the middle as required.
 The ball must be placed down to avoid it rolling away as then would need to be retrieved.